 The Provost’s Office oversees undergraduate and graduate education and academic policies and priorities throughout the global network.

-Under the leadership of Vice Provost Georgina Dopico, the Office of Undergraduate Academic Affairs works closely with the deans of NYU’s twelve undergraduate schools to oversee all aspects of the undergraduate education of NYU’s 29,000+ undergraduate students.
-The Vice Provost for Undergraduate Academic Affairs and for the Humanities is responsible for the review of all undergraduate academic policies and programs, academic advising, cross-school curricula, multi-school programs, undergraduate research, and for convening the Undergraduate Deans, the Undergraduate Program Committee, and the Undergraduate Academic Affairs Committee.
+Under the leadership of Vice Provost Mark Siegal, the Office of Undergraduate Academic Affairs works closely with the deans of NYU’s twelve undergraduate schools to oversee all aspects of the undergraduate education of NYU’s 29,000+ undergraduate students.
+The Vice Provost for Undergraduate Academic Affairs is responsible for the review of all undergraduate academic policies and programs, academic advising, cross-school curricula, multi-school programs, undergraduate research, and for convening the Undergraduate Deans, the Undergraduate Program Committee, and the Undergraduate Academic Affairs Committee.

-The Deputy Provost also oversees the Office of Academic Program Review and Assessment, which serves as the liaison to the University’s regional accrediting association, the Middle States Commission on Higher Education.
+Overseen by Vice Provost Diana Arpino, the Office of Academic Program Review and Assessment serves as the liaison to the University’s regional accrediting association, the Middle States Commission on Higher Education.
 It is responsible for the registration of new programs and changes to currently registered programs with the New York State Education Department; seeking necessary approvals from states other than New York for relevant educational activities within those states; and tracking and supporting the NYU student learning outcomes program-level assessment system.